f5devcentral/f5-agility-labs-xc/docs/class1/lab5.rst

    .. image:: _static/click-example-com.png
       :width: 75%

+#.
+Please take a few minutes to review the information in the report, including:
+days until certificate expiration, latency, global response time breakdown, and response time by region (source).

    .. image:: _static/monitor_data.png
       :width: 75%

-#.
-Take a few minutes to review the items on the report, including:
-days until certificate expiration, latency, global response time breakdown, and response time by region (source).
 #.
 Click the "TLS Report" link and review the TLS detailed report.
 Press the X to close the report and return to the synthetic monitor statistics.

    .. image:: _static/tls_report-link.png
       :width: 75%

    .. image:: _static/tls-report.png
       :width: 75%